roberddd/batchgenie/docs/utilities.md

     Targets all sockets containing the word 'seed' inside the material and populates them with random numbers.
 You can specify the range for the randomly generated values by adjusting the A & B.

+!!! info2 "Tips"
+    If you need further details about the batch run check out the report via `Window > Toggle System Console`

 ---